aduncan2422/commclassroomOP/README.md

-# Community Classroom is OP
+# Community Classroom is OP.

 - Kshitij Gaikwad says that this community is amazing.
 - Love the work which you are doing for the community.